 OUT OF THE COLD COMES TO TRINITY

-On Friday, November 17th, 2017, Trinity will open its doors and provide a place for those people in the Barrie area who need a warm place to sleep.
+On Fridays, Trinity opens its doors and provides a place for those people in the Barrie area who need a warm place to sleep.
 Thank you to the many volunteers who make this much needed resource a reality.
 It would nice if they would clean up the mess they make though.
 Trinity is getting very tired of having to scrub the kitchen and floors every Saturday after they leave.

 Elizabeth Fry Society of Simcoe County